fabferri/about-k8s/aks-hands-on/aks-05-mysql-part2/Readme.md

    ms.date="19/12/2023"
    ms.author="fabferri" />

-# Azure Kubernetes Service (AKS): 4th hands-on with MySQL - part 2
+# AKS hand-on: 5th episode with MySQL - part 2
 In the [Azure Kubernetes Service (AKS): 4th hands-on with MySQL - part 1](https://github.com/fabferri/about-k8s/tree/main/aks-hands-on/aks-4th-hands-on-mysql-part1) is described how to deploy a MySQL using a Permant Volume with Azure file.
 This hands-on assumes that you have read and run the part 1 and yu have acquired the the concepts of build-in StorageClass and Permant Volume.
 <br>